Get us in your inbox

 Advertising

-It might sometimes seem like the only way to have fun in this city is to spend a wodge of cash, but there are actually loads of brilliant things to do in London for £5 (or even less).
-You can ride a pedalo, dance the night away, neck oysters, or sample some of the city’s finest culture (think ballet at the Royal Opera House, Shakespeare at the Globe and baroque murals at London’s very own ‘Sistine Chapel’ aka the Painted Hall).
+It might sometimes seem like the only way to have fun in this city is to spend a wodge of cash, but there are actually loads of brilliant things to do in London for less than the price of a pint.
+You can ride a pedalo, dance the night away, neck oysters, or sample some of the city’s finest culture (think Shakespeare at the Globe or baroque murals at London’s very own ‘Sistine Chapel’ aka the Painted Hall).
 So don’t just fade away watching Freeview and waiting for payday – get out there and enjoy the best cheap stuff the capital has to offer.

 Amazing cheap things to do in London